Vast342/Clarity/README.md

 ### Todo lists:

+General Things:
+  1. Web version of the engine
+  2. or unleash it on lichess

 Board Representation:
-  1. Zobrist hashing with incremental updates
-  2. General performancey things
+  1. General performancey things
-  3. Magic bitboards as a backup for non-bmi2 CPUs
+  2. Magic bitboards as a backup for non-bmi2 CPUs

 Move Ordering:
-  1. Transposition table best move
-  2. History
+  1. History

 Search:
-  1. Transposition Table & pruning
   2. Extensions
   3. NMP
   4. LMR